 If only one accountability agent operates in an APEC economy and it ceases to function as an accountability agent for any reason, then the economy's participation in the CBPR system will be suspended and all certifications issued by that accountability agent for businesses will be terminated until the economy once again fulfils the requirements for participation and the organisations complete another certification process.

-The CBPR system website contains a chart of recognised accountability agents, their contact information, date of recognition, approved APEC economies for certification purposes and links to relevant documents and programme requirements.20
+The CBPR system website contains a chart of recognised accountability agents, their contact information, date of recognition, approved APEC economies for certification purposes and links to relevant documents and programme requirements.26

-As of September 2017, the CBPR system recognises two accountability agents: TRUSTe and the Japan Institute for Promotion of Digital Economy and Community.
+As of July 2018, the CBPR system recognises two accountability agents: TRUSTe and the Japan Institute for Promotion of Digital Economy and Community.
 TRUSTe is recognised to certify only organisations subject to the jurisdiction of the United States Federal Trade Commission (FTC).
-The Japan Institute for Promotion of Digital Economy and Community (now called JIPDEC) is recognised to certify organisations under the jurisdiction of the Ministry of Economy, Trade and Industry Government of Japan.
+The Japan Institute for Promotion of Digital Economy and Community (now called JIPDEC) is recognised to certify organisations under the jurisdiction of the Ministry of Economy, Trade and Industry of the government of Japan.